Toronto businessman wins access to e-mails in suit against Marvel CEO

 Mr. Kasowitz said recent discovery proceedings show that Marvel Entertainment resources were used in “carrying out his [Mr. Perlmutter’s] vicious anonymous hate-mail campaign against Harold Peerenboom.”

-A spokesman for Mr. Perlmutter, who is represented by famed Miami lawyer Roy Black, expressed deep concern about the court judgment.
+A spokeswoman for Mr. Perlmutter, who is represented by famed Miami lawyer Roy Black, expressed deep concern about the court judgment.

 “While it doesn’t change the fact that there is no evidence to support Mr. Peerenboom’s baseless lawsuit, we believe this decision sets a dangerous precedent and is contrary to law, and we intend to seek further review,” Brandy Bergman said in a statement to The Globe.